 The Consumer Affairs Committee tries very hard to help you find licensed & insured contractors to work on your homes, to educate you on what you should look for when hiring a contractor and to provide contact information to resolve complaints you may have against contractors.
-Files for over 200 contractors containing license and insurance verification and any resident comments are available at the CA Office and online for your inspection.
+Files for over 200 contractors containing license and insurance verification are available at the CA Office and online for your inspection.
+Member comments on vendor experiences can be viewed in the CA Office.

 Consumer Affairs Register Information